Frequently asked questions

 Will creating a Truyu account impact my credit score?

 No, creating a Truyu account has no impact on your credit score.
-Setting up ID alerts involves an identity verification process, but this also has no impact on your credit score.
+Setting up Truyu Alerts involves an identity verification process, but this also has no impact on your credit score.

 What alerts will I receive?